-History UnErased's mission is simple: putting LGBT+ history in its rightful place--the classroom.
+History UnErased's mission is simple: putting LGBTQ history in its rightful place--the classroom.

-But the key to the mission's success is not simple.
-For educators to be proficient and confident with this new academic content, they need training, ongoing mentorship, and instructional resources that contextualize LGBT+ history within the story of America.
+For educators to develop proficiency and confidence with this new academic content, they need training, ongoing mentorship, and high-quality resources to teach LGBTQ history as an empowering part of America's story.

 Students Are at the Center of It All

 Teacher, teacher trainer, curriculum developer and entrepreneur, Miriam has had over 30 years to develop her philosophy that children and adults are natural learners, and in the optimum environment, they have the capacity for deep learning and boundless creativity.
-Since co-founding History UnErased in 2015, Miriam has worked closely with other educators to develop student-centered curricula exploring topics ranging from gender roles in colonial Jamestown to the economic impact of discrimination today.
-Prior to this, Miriam was a classroom teacher of history and English as a second language in a large urban high school, where she developed innovative programs for students and acted as a mentor for new teachers.
+Since co-founding History UnErased, Miriam has worked closely with other experts to develop Intersections and Connections curriculum, exploring topics ranging from gender roles in colonial Jamestown to the economic impact of discrimination today.
+Prior to this, Miriam taught history and English to non-native speakers in a large urban high school, where she developed innovative programs and mentored new teachers.

-Miriam developed and taught the nation's first and only Cambodian Culture and Conflict course and created international teacher exchange programs that are still in place today, and co-authored Intersections and Connections Curriculum and complementing instructional resources.
+Miriam developed and taught the nation's first and only Cambodian Culture and Conflict course and created international teacher exchange programs that are still in place today.
 Miriam is the recipient of numerous awards for teaching excellence and was chosen by the government of Cambodia to facilitate Cambodia's first Genocide National Teacher Training Program in Phnom Penh.
 Miriam received a B.S. in Politics from Brandeis University and M.S.
 TESL from SUNY Albany.

 Debra's path to the education profession began with her service in the United States Army as a Korean linguist - prior to the military's Don't Ask, Don't Tell policy.
 (Her story is featured in Vincent Cianni’s award-winning book Gays in the Military).
 After teaching English at a private academy on the outskirts of Ulsan, South Korea, she returned to the United States in 2004 and spent the next decade teaching English and a variety of humanities courses to new immigrants and refugees at a large, urban, truly diverse high school.
 During that time, she produced two documentary films, Hard Truth, Levity and Hope (2011) and Through Gay Eyes (2013) to promote awareness of individuals who are ignored, marginalized or excluded within the public school system.

-Debra has authored LGBT+ inclusive supplemental resources for New York City public schools in partnership with Making Gay History - The Podcast, participated in the most recent revision of the Massachusetts History and Social Sciences Curriculum Framework as the LGBT+ history Content Advisor, and co-authored the first National Council for the Social Studies (NCSS) Position Statement on LGBT+ history with Dr. Steven LaBounty-McNair.
-Debra was NBC Out’s PRIDE 30 honoree in 2017, is an Advisory Board member with ONE Archives Foundation and the Smithsonian Museum of American History LGBTQ Digital Archives Project, and a member of the Queer History South Consortium.
+Debra has worked closely with other experts to develop Intersections and Connections curriculum, participated in the most recent revision of the Massachusetts History and Social Sciences Curriculum Framework as the LGBTQ history Content Advisor, and co-authored the National Council for the Social Studies (NCSS) Position Statement on LGBTQ+ History with Dr. Steven LaBounty-McNair.
+Debra was NBC Out’s PRIDE 30 honoree in 2017, and is a public speaker advocating for systemic change in the public school curriculum and educational systems that are entrenched with inequities.

-Dr. Steven LaBounty-McNair - Director of Professional Learning and Development
+Dr. Steven LaBounty-McNair, Director of Learning and Development